Support the production of fertile game bird eggs

 - egg viability and its importance to the breeding process

-- how to sort eggs and identify those which are non-viable
+- how to sort eggs and identify those that are non-viable

 - why eggs are sanitised before storage